priyank1510/Food_desert_in_USA/README.md

 The goal of this project is to understand:
 - How widespread food deserts are
 - Who is most affected
 - What factors contribute to food access inequality

 ---

 ## 📊 Key Visualizations

-### 1. Distribution of Food Desert Tracts
+### 1. Distribution of Food Desert Tract
 ![Food Desert Census Plot](fooddesertcensusplot.png)

 **Insight:**